mrtksn 10 months ago

 In this case, it's thousands of enemy combatants and (at the most, according to journalists in Lebanon and therefore under Hezbolla power) a couple of dozens of civilians.
 Can you calculate the ratio here?
 Where else have you seen a military operation of this scope and with this kind of civilian-to-combatant casualty ratio?

-• ragazzina a day ago
+• ragazzina 10 months ago

 >Once again, the usual ratio of civilian casualties to combatant casualties in a modern war, per UN, is 9:1.